ashthemech/AutoCAD-Essential-Training/README.md

   **Creating Polylines and Splines Quickly**
   * First, we will make a fully closed polyline that contains line and arc segments.
-  * To do this, I used the polyline command starting with a line at 3500 mm, then right clicked to change it to an arc of 2500 mm in mength, and repeated for the bottom and left.
+  * To do this, I used the polyline command starting with a line at 3500 mm, then right clicked to change it to an arc of 2500 mm in length, and repeated for the bottom and left.
   * Then added the circular insert with a radius of 800 mm, and [table was created again](https://github.com/ashthemech/AutoCAD-Essential-Training/blob/5ad71b2906e2617358414a3d6e1aa5264af35b2b/Simple%20Geometry%3A%20The%20Basics/Closed%20Polyline%20Table%20with%20Circular%20Insert.JPG).
   * Now moving over to the walls, but we will stay in the same layer for now using the spline command.
   * Used the spline fit tool to create an irregular curve to seperate the [stairs and the seating](https://github.com/ashthemech/AutoCAD-Essential-Training/blob/ea8a06ebd114fe63b1fb82fa32fa509337001b65/Simple%20Geometry%3A%20The%20Basics/Stair%20and%20Seating%20Spline%20Fit.JPG).